De Facto Relationship in Australian Law

 How to make the application to the court?

-You can resolve your property or child issues by applying to the court.
-If you are in Western Australia then you can apply to Family Court of Western Australia.
-If you are in any other state apply in Family court or Federal Circuit Court.
+You can resolve your property or child issues by applying to court.
+If you are in Western Australia then you can apply to the Family Court of Western Australia.
+If you are in any other state apply in the Family court or Federal Circuit Court.

 To apply in any court you should first meet the definition of a de facto relationship.
 You must be in a two years relationship or you should have a child.